richardsonlima/KnowGenAI/README.md

 # **KnowGenAI**
-## - Knowledge Base Generator with RAG and ICL
+## - Knowledge Base Generator with RAG, ICL, and Contextual Retrieval

-KnowGenAI is a Python-based project designed to generate JSON-formatted knowledge bases from question-answer pairs.
-It now integrates advanced techniques like **Retrieval-Augmented Generation (RAG)** and **In-Context Learning (ICL)** for enhanced information retrieval and dynamic question answering with large language models (LLMs).
+**KnowGenAI** is a Python-based project designed to generate JSON-formatted knowledge bases from question-answer pairs.
+It now integrates advanced techniques like Retrieval-Augmented Generation (RAG), In-Context Learning (ICL), and Contextual Retrieval for enhanced information retrieval and dynamic question answering with large language models (LLMs).

 ![App](image/app-v2.png)